Getting started with Claude Code and CircleCI

 - Copy the token immediately (CircleCI won’t show it again)

-Keep this token handy; you’ll need it in the next step.
+Keep this token handy.
+You’ll need it in the next step.

 Configure the MCP server